spellshape/cli/docs/versioned_docs/version-v0.26.1/02-guide/03-hello/01-scaffolding.md

 To begin, let's start with a fresh `hello` blockchain.
-You can either roll back the changes you made in the previous section or create a new blockchain using Ignite.
+You can either roll back the changes you made in the previous section or create a new blockchain using Spellshape.
 Either way, you will have a blank blockchain that is ready for you to work with.

 ```
-ignite scaffold chain hello
+spellshape scaffold chain hello
 ```

 ## `SayHello` RPC